ceejbot/accidental-noder/slides.md

 # [fit] __2014__ was a good year for node

-^ There are two things that contributed to the explosion of node in 2014.
+^ There will be only a handful of you here who were using node before 2014, I think.

 ---

 # [fit] node __0.10__ was stable
 # [fit] __npm__ became stable

+^ There are two things that contributed to the explosion of node in 2014.

 ---